Options Expiration Data Workflow

 -H "Authorization: Bearer YOUR_API_KEY"Workflow path

-How exact answers turn into usable expiration data
+How calendar answers turn into usable expiration data

 Start with the calendar question